cnzhikai/cnzhikai.github.io/README.md

 ## About

 I am a Ph.D. student at the integrated devices, electronics, and system (IDEAS) group at the department of information technology and electrical engineering (D-ITET), ETH Zurich.
+I work at the intersection of integrated circuits, micro-robotics, biology, and machine learning.
+More details can be checked through my publications.
 Before, I obtained my master degree in biomedical engineering from ETH Zurich, during which I gained experiences in designing mixed-mode integrated circuits and machine learning algorithms, and also interests in bioelectronics and biomedicine.
 Before that, I obtained my B.Eng in microelectronics from Xi'an Jiaotong University and was a visiting research intern at department of physics, McGill university.
 Contact me at zhhuang @ ethz.ch for any inquires.

 ## Publications
 <li>